Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 Caught in or between machines, devices, or tools | 2% |

-- Mandating worker safety training
+- Requiring worker safety training

-- Procuring and renting only code-compliant equipment and devices
+- Using only code-compliant equipment and devices

-#3 Don’t breach your contract
+#3 Stick to your contract

 #4 Communicate and communicate fast